amodrojs/amodro-trace/README.md

     // The module ID to trace.
     id: 'app'
   },
-  // The loader config to use.
+  // The AMD loader config to use.
   {
     baseUrl: 'lib',
     paths: {